bettis007/v-nomp/zebra-instructions.md

 ```

 Note:
-A typical solution rate for 1-3 cores is 5-10 Sols/s
+A typical solution rate is 2-4 Sols/s per core